zappajs/zappajs/docs/crashcourse.md

 Another is that you can define inline views that `@render` "sees" as if they were in the filesystem:

-    @use 'partials'

     @get '/': ->
       @render index:
         foo: 'bar'
         title: 'Inline template'

-        layout: 'layout'
+    {doctype,html,head,body,h1,p} = @teacup
     @view index: ->
+      doctype 5
+      html =>
+        head => title @title
+        body =>
           h1 @title
           p @foo

-    @view layout: ->
-      doctype 5
-      html ->
-        head -> title @title
-        body @body

-(You'll need to `npm install zappajs-partials` for the layout to work.
-Express 3.0 no longer provides layout on its own.)

-Note that zappa comes with a default templating engine, [CoffeeCup](https://github.com/gradus/coffeecup), and you don't have to setup anything to use it.
+Note that zappa comes with a default templating engine, [teacup](https://goodeggs.github.io/teacup), and you don't have to setup anything to use it.
 You can also easily use other engines by specifying the file extension or the `'view engine'` setting; it's just express.
 Well, express + inline views support:

-    @use 'partials'
     @app.engine 'eco', require('consolidate').eco
     @set 'view engine': 'eco'